shader-slang/shader-slang.github.io/docs/reflection-api.md

 ### Vulkan

-The shader parameters in Vulkan support all the binding syntax of OpenGL, but support additional concepts like D3D12 does:
+The shader parameters in Vulkan support all the binding syntax of OpenGL but support additional concepts like D3D12 does:
 1. GLSL with Vulkan backend can specify a descriptor set index with a `set` keyword, which is similar to `space` in D3D12.
 2. GLSL with Vulkan backend can declare arrays of descriptors by using `[]` syntax, which is similar to "array of descriptors" in D3D12.

-Consider the following example,
+Consider the following example:

 ```glsl
 // Vulkan GLSL Compute Shader Example with descriptor set